-You may be shocked to learn that the term ‘sexless marriage’ is all over search engines.
+You may be shocked to learn that the term ‘what is a sexless marriage’ is all over search engines.
 Or maybe you’re not shocked at all.
 It seems like everyone, everywhere, is worried that they’re not having enough sex, don’t want sex enough, want sex too much, or can’t find a partner with a matching libido.

 Either way, the internet has spoken: people are worried about their sex lives and the amount of sex they are having (or not having).
 If you’re concerned about your sex life, want to have more sexual activity, or just have basic questions about this topic, we have you covered.
 Here’s what you need to know to give you have the happiest, healthiest sex life for your needs.